gits-up/gits-up/README.md

 # 💫 About Me:

-Lazy by nature...so only short precise working solutions
+Lazy by nature...so only short precise working solutions.

 # 💻 Tech Stack: